Jones-Wenzl idempotents For Rank 2 Simple Lie algebras: Single Clasp Expansion for the quantum

-First we will look at a single clasp expansion of clasps of weight $(n,0)$.
-By combining with the weight diagram of $V_{\lambda_1}^{\otimes n}$ and minimal cut paths, we can find a basis for single clasp expansion of a clasp of weight $(n,0)$ as in Figure~\ref{b2n0exp}.
-Precisely, one can easily see that there is no elliptic face for each web in the right hand side of the equation in Figure~\ref{b2n0exp}, thus they are linearly independent.
+\begin{proof} By combining with the weight diagram of $V_{\lambda_1}^{\otimes n}$ and minimal cut paths, we can find a set of nonzero webs for single clasp expansion of a clasp of weight $(n,0)$ as in equation~\ref{b2n0exp}.
+Let us denote the web corresponding to the $i$-th in the first summation and $j$-th in the second summation by $D_{i,j}$ and its coefficient by $a_{ij}$.
+First we will show that these webs are linearly independent.
+Suppose that a linear combination of the right-hand side of the equation in Figure~\ref{a2abexp} is zero for some choice of $a_{ij}$.
+It is clear that $a_{i,i+1}=0$ by attaching the clasp of weight $(n-i,0)$ to left top of webs and the clasp of weight $(i,0)$ to the right top of each webs.
+By attaching the clasp of weight $(n-j+1,0)$ to left top of webs and the clasp of weight $(i,0)$ to the right top of webs, inductively we can show $a_{ij}=0$ for all $j\ge i+1$.
 By Lemma~\ref{lemb2dim1}, we know that the dimension of the web space of $V_{\lambda_1}^{\otimes n+1}\otimes V_{(n-1)\lambda_1}$ is $\frac{n(n+1)}{2}$.
-Thus, webs in right hand side of the equation form a basis.
-First, we will look at the case $n=2$.
-First for $n=2$, we set the following equation,
+Thus, these webs in right hand side of the equation form a basis.